CodyTolene/pip-boy-apps/apps/inventorypatch/README.md

 ### Instructions

-For customizing the items list, or adding your own, see the [JSON Generator.](https://github.com/AidansLab/Pip-Boy-Inventory-JSON-Generator)
+For customizing the items list, or adding your own items, see the [JSON Generator.](https://github.com/AidansLab/Pip-Boy-Inventory-JSON-Generator)